 Create efficient and simple business processes using NFC

 Near Field Communication (NFC) is a wireless communication technology that allows the transfer of data between two devices, or between a device and a passive 'tag'.
-In 2014 some 278 million NFC phones are already in use, and by 2018 the number of NFC phones in circulation is expected to reach 1.9 billion (source: NDATE).
+By 2020 the number of NFC enabled phones in circulation is expected to reach 2.2 billion (source: IHS).

 NFC technology is already widely available, and affordable, so the time is now to consider how it may be utilised to create efficiency within your business.
 The sophistication of NFC, and its potential to streamline and support efficient business processes, is in its simplicity.
 Once a tag has been encoded, the user simply touches an NFC enabled device (such as a smartphone or tablet) against a tag.
 This can launch an app and even pre-populate data within the app that relates to the tag.
 Forget lining up cameras with barcodes, just tap to identify or initiate - simple.

 Applications for business efficiency.
 RFID, the precursor to NFC, has been used to simplify industrial business processes for nearly 30 years, particularly in warehousing, logistics and access control.
 As NFC becomes widespread and affordable, this previously expensive technology is now readily available to both the consumer and business.
 NFC is an exciting mobile technology for enterprise and field mobility offering:

 - Electronic proof of presence.
 Simple check-in and check-out for fast and easy time and attendance.
 Confirm locations in areas that are remote or without connectivity.

 - Streamlined workflow.
 Direct employees to perform tasks once they have tapped an NFC tag, even opening your Rugged Data app with pre-populated field or asset information.

 - Improved data accuracy.
 Automatic identification of assets, equipment, or locations.

 NFC, combined with the software services provided by Rugged Data, also adds tremendous value to companies seeking to: